Why is my cat sleeping in the litter box?

 So, the solution is to provide your cats with enough litter boxes, at least one cat will own a box.
 According to some experts, you can place more litter boxes around the house if the cat does not get used to them.

-FAQs about Cat Sleep in the Litter Box
+FAQs about cats sleep in the litter boxes

 1. Why is my cat suddenly sleeping in the litter box?